fusion809/fusion809.github.io-old3/_drafts/2017-GAMES/freeorion.md

 The following distributions have a package for *FreeOrion* in their official repositories, including:

 * {% include Packages/debian.html package="freeorion" norightb="1" %} for stable, testing and unstable branches.
-The oldstable branch does not have a `freeorion` package.
+The oldstable branch does not have a `freeorion` package)
 * {% include Packages/fedora.html package="freeorion" %}
 * {% include Packages/gentoo.html package="games-strategy/freeorion" %}
 * {% include Packages/mageia.html package="freeorion" %}